Fecal Incontinence Treatment

 InterStim Therapy may help you avoid frustrating experiences associated with fecal incontinence.
 You may be able to do things you were not able to do before receiving InterStim® Therapy – take long walks through the park, see movies at the theater, or travel.
 While it may take a while to adjust to the therapy, you should feel comfortable participating in the daily activities of living.

-To learn more about InterStim Therapy and/ or Solesta Injection Therapy, or other fecal incontinence treatment options, and to find out if you are a candidate, please call any of our offices or schedule an appointment.
+To learn more about InterStim Therapy and/ or Solesta Injection Therapy, or other fecal incontinence treatment options, and to find out if you are a candidate, please call any of our offices located throughout the Rochester area to schedule an appointment.